vijayjc2018/GameControls/README.md

-Color and Windows conrtrol keys are borrowed from stakeoverflow Many thanks @ChoudharyChanchal; Steering wheel Code is inspired and borrowed from Choudhary Chanchal
+Color and Windows conrtrol keys are borrowed from stakeoverflow. </n>
+Many thanks @ChoudharyChanchal; Steering wheel Code is inspired and borrowed from Choudhary Chanchal